Judge40/BetterMobGriefingGameRule/README.md

 configuration file.
 Once added the entity can then be managed using the in-game configuration menu.
-The entity name specified must match the name as it appears in the EntityList for that entity, for example "S:PigZombie=true".
+The entity name specified must match the name as it appears in the EntityList for that entity, for example `S:PigZombie=true`.

 The structure of the configuration file follows the Forge structure:
 ```